samerMkaram/ImageProcessing/readme.txt

 About
 ==================================
-this API making resize for given image this API is extednable to have other functions than RESIZE
+this API making resize for given image with diffrent extentions this API is extednable to have other functions than RESIZE